Multipurpose Grants to States and Tribes

 For States and Territories:

-- A total of $19.8 million is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa.
+- A total of $17,585,077 is available for states, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, the Commonwealth of the Northern Mariana Islands, and American Samoa (“states”).
+This includes unused MPG funds from FY16 that were de-obligated from state grants.

-- States and territories who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA region will receive the full amount for which they are eligible.
+- States who submit workplans or workplan amendments consistent with the multipurpose grant guidance and approved by their respective EPA Region will receive the full amount for which they are eligible.

 - These funds may be added to PPGs where available and desired.